ScopeCode/flatmin-wordpress-admin-ui/README.md

 2/ Install

-  a/ make a require once to init.php or copy/paste code in function.php .. enjoy ..
+  a/ make a require once to inkcreativ_admin_class.php or copy/paste code in function.php .. enjoy ..

 3/ have to do